 You must be over 18 years old to attend a Level 1 Coaching seminar and to hold Motorcycle Sport Coaching Accreditation (a licence).

-- Excepting the following ASC online course, participants are not required to have completed any other training programs to participate in the Level 1 coaching course, however, practical experience in motorcycle sport as a competitor, official or member of an entrant team and a sound understanding of motorcycle riding technique is preferable.
+Apart from the Sport Australia online course, participants are not required to have completed any other training programs to participate in the Level 1 coaching course, however, practical experience in motorcycle sport as a competitor, official or member of an entrant team and a sound understanding of motorcycle riding technique is preferable.

 Completing the online course takes the place of the post seminar assignments that were a part of the accreditation requirements to progress to Level 1 accreditation.
 It also ensures that participants have a basic understanding of their role as a coach before attending the 2 Day Motorcycle Specific Coaching seminar.
 It generally takes about 2 to 3 hours to finish the on line course

 The Level One coaching course is an introductory coaching course developed by Motorcycling Australia in conjunction with the Australian Coaching Council (ACC) and National Coaching Accreditation Scheme (NCAS).
 The course is approved and monitored by the ACC and NCAS.

 The introductory coaching course known as "LEVEL ONE COACHING" comprises of:

 - The SportAus online course (to be completed by participant at least 5 days prior to attending the 2 day course in person)

 - Two Day Level 1 Coaching Course incorporating: